$L^p$ boundedness of the Bergman Projection on generalizations of the Hartogs triangle in $\mathbb{C}^{n+1}$: Introduction

+for all $f \in L^{2}(\Omega) $ and $z \in \Omega$.
+Here the function $B_{\Omega}(z, w)$ defined on $\Omega\times\Omega$ is the Bergman kernel.
+For more discussion of the Bergman kernel, please see \cite{CD,DG2,KZ}.
+The Bergman projection is a linear operator by definition, and it is self-adjoint with respect to the inner product (\ref{innerproduct}).
+See also \cite{SGK2} for further definitions and basic properties.

+Different types of regularity of the Bergman projection are of particular interest.
 In general, the regularity of $\mathbf{P}_{\Omega}$ depends closely on the geometry of $\Omega$.
 For various geometric conditions on $\Omega$, understanding the range of $p$ for which $\mathbf{P}_{\Omega}$ is $L^p$ bounded is an active area of research.
-In \cite{YE}, the author constructs pseudoconvex domains in $\mathbb{C}^2$, where $\mathbf{P}_{\Omega}$ is bounded if and only if $p = 2$.
-Beberok \cite{TB} also considered the $L^p$ boundedness of the Bergman projection on the following generalization of the Hartogs triangle:

-where $k \in \mathbb{Z}^+$ and $||\cdot||$ is the Euclidean norm in $\mathbb{C}^n$.
-On some other domains, the projection has only a finite range of mapping regularity (see, for example, \cite{LD2,HB,CL1}).
+Smoothly bounded domains with various convexity conditions on the boundary were considered, see for example \cite{MCN,DHP}.
+In \cite{YE}, the author constructed pseudoconvex domains in $\mathbb{C}^2$, where $\mathbf{P}_{\Omega}$ is bounded if and only if $p = 2$.
+Beberok \cite{TB} also considered the $L^p$ boundedness of the Bergman projection on the following generalization of the Hartogs triangle: $\mathcal{H}^{n+1}_k := \{(z, w) \in \mathbb{C}^n\times \mathbb{C}: ||z|| < |w|^k < 1\},$ where $k \in \mathbb{Z}^+$ and $||\cdot||$ is the Euclidean norm in $\mathbb{C}^n$.
+On some other domains, the projection has only a finite range of mapping regularity (cf. \cite{CL1,LD2}, etc).